whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 Bogaletch Gebre described her own powerful transformation.
 As a young adult, she underwent female genital mutilation in Ethiopia, being taught that it made her a "whole woman."
 Later in life, a friend learned of this and felt horrified, and at first Gebre defended the practice as she had for years.
 Then she "experienced an incredible awakening, then a tidal wave of anger, as I began to comprehend all that had been taken from me in ignorance...
 Tears of understanding flooded from me as I allowed the scientist in me to see, to examine in a new light, all that I remembered..."
 Gebre went on to lead a movement to abolish female genital mutilation.[xxx-original instructions|ethiopian women]

-### Finding the Courage to Release What Doesn't Work
+### Find the Courage to Release What Doesn't Work

 Giving up old beliefs is hard.
 Even Jesus Christ needed 40 days alone in the desert before he could fully confront the urge to seek wealth and power that his unhealthy nation instilled in him, and instead choose a path of service.
 After his transformation, he began a ministry that went on to inspire others for 2,000 years.

 This kind of transformation seems common among activists and spiritual leaders.
-When you grow up in an unhealthy nation, you may be taught all kinds of hurtful or wrong things -- perhaps you learned that obedience is good and people are basically bad or naturally selfish (addressed in Chapters 7 and 9), that some people are worse than others or deserve to suffer (Chapter 10), that political and religious authorities serve the people (Chapter 8, 12 and 14), or that you live in a free society (Chapter 6).
+When you grow up in an unhealthy nation, you may be taught all kinds of hurtful or wrong things -- perhaps you learned that obedience is good and people are basically bad or naturally selfish (addressed in Chapters 7 and 9), that some people are worse than others or deserve to suffer (Chapter 10), that political and religious authorities serve the people (Chapters 8, 12 and 14), or that you live in a free society (Chapter 6).

 But in order for spiritual leaders like Jesus Christ, Don Cox, and Bogaletch Gebre to truly serve their people, they had to go through transformations that helped them accept the truth and release the beliefs and attitudes that they knew were not working.